FarronF/limerick-council-meetings/meetings/2017/03/27-Full Meeting of Limerick City and County Council/Minutes Council Meeting - Meeting of Limerick City and County Council - 23rd January 2017.md

 festivals currently taking place in Limerick.
 Based on this total list of 80 festivals and events,

-the following information can be ascertained:--- (Image omitted)
+the following information can be ascertained:
+---
+(Image omitted)
 (Image omitted)
 (Image omitted)